aep/elfkit/README.md

 modular linker toolkit
 ---------------------

-Loader: loads elf objects from disk
+- Loader:       loads elf objects from disk
-Linker: produces a link graph of sections from a loader
+- Linker:       produces a link graph of sections from a loader
-Layout: bakes multiple sections into a single object
+- Collector:    bakes multiple sections into a single object
+- Relocator:    applies relocations to a combined object

 implementation status